luischavez23/MRT-Management-Register-Tool/README.md

 Desktop based register application that interacts with a PostgreSQL database.
 Implemented in Python.
 Edited in Visual Studio Code.

 This app tends to simplify the register and management process.
+It started with a simple excel as data base, and now it is migrating to the cloud.

 This is an open source project.